Pacific Motorway (Brisbane–Brunswick Heads): Queensland section

 Of these, the bridges over Bulimba Creek, Sandy Creek, Halfway Creek, Pimpama River and Saltwater Creek replaced older bridges.
 The bridge over Coombabah Creek at Arundel was built as part of the realignment between Helensvale and Southport.
 It is unclear if there were older bridges over Hotham and Oaky Creeks; the bridges may have replaced fords, but it is also possible that there are simply no known records for the older bridges, if they existed.

-In the early 1950s, traffic congestion began to become a serious problem on the highway, a problem that has plagued it ever since.
+In the 1950s, traffic congestion began to become a serious problem on the highway, a problem that has plagued it ever since.
 To reduce this, the highway from its northern terminus to Helensvale was duplicated gradually, until the final section between Coomera and Oxenford was completed in 1971.

-In 1965, Wilbur Smith’s freeway plan was produced, calling for the construction of six freeways and three expressways connecting Brisbane to the outer suburbs.
+In 1965, Wilbur Smith's freeway plan was produced, calling for the construction of eight freeways and four expressways connecting Brisbane to the outer suburbs.
 The highway from its northern terminus to Springwood was to be supplemented by the South East Freeway, which was designated as the F3.
 The first section of the freeway was opened in March 1973.
 It ran from the CBD south to Greenslopes.
 Over the next decade, the freeway was extended southwards, and the Pacific Highway at Springwood was reached in 1985.

 On 15 April 1996 it was announced that the Pacific Highway between the Beenleigh-Redland Bay Road interchange at Loganholme, and Pappas Way at Nerang, would be upgraded to motorway standard.
 From the Albert River at Beenleigh to Coombabah Creek at Gaven, about 28 km, the road surface is portland cement concrete.
 The upgraded road was opened to the public in October 2000.
 At the same time, the South-East Freeway, and the Pacific Highway between Springwood and Loganholme, was renamed as the Pacific Motorway.